sjentsch/lsjDocs/Ch08/Ch08_Estimation_3.rst

 ------

 .. [#]
-   As usual, I’m being a bit sloppy here.
+   As usual, I am being a bit sloppy here.
 The central limit theorem is a bit more general than this section implies.
-Like most introductory stats texts I’ve discussed one situation where the central limit theorem holds: when you’re taking an average across lots of independent events drawn from the same distribution.
+Like most introductory stats texts I have discussed one situation where the central limit theorem holds: when you are taking an average across lots of independent events drawn from the same distribution.
 However, the central limit theorem is much broader than this.
-There’s a whole class of things called “*U*-statistics” for instance, all of which satisfy the central limit theorem and therefore become normally distributed for large sample sizes.
-The mean is one such statistic, but it’s not the only one.
+There is a whole class of things called “*U*-statistics” for instance, all of which satisfy the central limit theorem and therefore become normally distributed for large sample sizes.
+The mean is one such statistic, but it is not the only one.